ibmm-unibe-ch/Heavy2Light/README.md

 For more information on the other environments used, see [environments/README.md](environments/README.md)

 ## How to use the Heavy2Light model
-You can load the model from [Huggingface](https://huggingface.co/leaBroe)
+All models are available on [Huggingface](https://huggingface.co/leaBroe)

 ```python
 from transformers import EncoderDecoderModel, AutoTokenizer, GenerationConfig